Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Survey

 \textbf{Q: } What pronouns do you use? (checkboxes) \\ \textbf{Options:} they/them, she/her, he/him, xe/xem, e/em, ze/hir, I don’t use pronouns, I am questioning about my pronouns, I don’t want to answer this question, Other (option to specify in text field) \\

 For this question, we ensured to allow respondents to check multiple options, as many non-binary persons use more than one set of pronouns.
-Table \ref{tab:pronouns} summarizes the distribution of pronouns and demonstrates that multiple respondents used more than one set of pronouns (e.g. $she/her$ and $xe/xem$). \\
+Table \ref{tab:pronouns} summarizes the distribution of pronouns.
+31.6\% of respondents used more than one set of pronouns (e.g. $she/her$ and $xe/xem$). \\

 \textbf{Q: } What are your pronouns in other languages? (text field) \\

 We collected this information because in languages without referential gender or where pronouns are seldom used, pronouns can be less central to one's gender identity; thus, we wanted to discover pronouns non-binary persons use in languages other than English.
 These data could be useful to future research on the harms of non-English language technologies to non-binary communities.